hyperledger-archives/avalon/PREREQUISITES.md

 ## Intel SGX in Hardware Mode

-If you plan to run this on Intel SGX-enabled hardware, you will need to install the Intel SGX driver and install additional packages for both standalone and docker builds.
+If you plan to run this on Intel SGX-enabled hardware, you will need to install the Intel SGX driver and install additional Intel SGX PSW packages for both standalone and docker builds.
 You need to install the Intel SGX driver whether you build Avalon standalone or using Docker.